liamzebedee/graphparse/PLAN.md

+1. Write down two use cases
+2. Iterate and explore until I solve the interface issue for those two cases.
+3. Then distribute to 3 friends to get feedback / ideas

+Include only useful filters
+be able to explore the btcd codebase's use of witness (up and down the hierarchy) don't draw links back to originating node if it's a call within itself?

+Make selecting a node independent from clicking
+Make clicking a default action to expand
+Make parent filter apply to children (makes sense?)
+Fix the error with cx (when layout is null)

 Build UX for refactoring all the global variables of Graph
     User story
         I want to see all of the variables I must encapsulate that interact with Graph